tinacms/tinacms-site/content/docs/fields/markdown.md

     details: Shows markdown interface and config options
 ---

-The `markdown` field represents a chunk of markdown content.
-This field is typically used for the body of markdown files.
+The `markdown` field represents a chunk of Markdown content.
+This field is typically used for the body of Markdown files.

 ## Definition

 Below is an example of how a `markdown` field could be defined in a Gatsby remark form.
-Read more on passing in form field options [here](/docs/gatsby/markdown#customizing-remark-forms).
+[Read more on passing in form field options](/docs/gatsby/markdown#customizing-remark-forms).

 ```javascript
 const BlogPostForm = {